OutWooods/memory-gatsby/project-plan.md

 ## Quiz

-[] At first only show 10 words.
+[x] At first only show 10 words.

+[] Implement the algorithm, labelling each word as shown or not.

-[] Click to reveal the word, then mark as right or wrong.
+[] Click on a word to reveal it.

+[] Mark it as right or wrong, and store result.
-[] If you get a particular word wrong, it will come up again in the next 2 quizzes.

-## Algorithm
+[] If all right, go up a level, if wrong,stay on same level and store word as a problem area.

+[] Next 2 times, that word should be one of those faded out.

 [] Once you reach level 3, on all sections, (and get them all right), you get the next set of words.

-[] Each time you get it right, it goes up a level for that section.

 [] Can only do it once an hour.

+## Algorithm

 What this means
 a) Get all the sections which are 3 or above (and the one after)